sordina/Deadpan-DDP/README.md

 * Consider ditching the state monad in favor of a pure reader (conn, TVar other-stuff...)
 * Random number generation as-per the spec
 * Find out why the protocol isn't being accepted for debugging meteor.com
+* Consider creating a blocking version of the API that auto-generates and responds to IDs